PhysiCell-Tools/python-loader/man/docstring/pcdl_get_conc_df.md

                         will always be kept. default is an empty string.
   --collapse COLLAPSE   should all mcds time steps from the time series be
-                        collapsed into one big csv, or a many csv, one for each time step?, default is True.
+                        collapsed into one big csv, or a many csv, one for each time step? default is True.

 homepage: https://github.com/elmbeech/physicelldataloader
 ```